 Life insurance helps to financially protect your family in the future.
 Purchasing a policy may feel like you’re overpreparing, but as with an emergency fund, it’s there in the case of the unexpected and unlikely.
 Good news: The younger and healthier you are, the lower your premiums are likely to be.

 Now that you’re beginning a new generation for your family, you should consider how you will look out for them down the road.
 Update your will or create one.

 Also, consider a setting up a trust.
 A trust is a powerful tool to manage your assets throughout your lifetime and beyond.
 It allows you to provide detailed instructions and conditions on how and when to distribute everything you worked so hard to achieve.

-This estate planning checklist is a good place to start.
-Plus, estate planning presents a good opportunity to review your existing policies and your beneficiaries, if needed.
+Estate planning presents a good opportunity to review your existing policies and your beneficiaries, if needed.
 Smart planning will give you comfort knowing your little tyke will be in good hands long after they’re grown.

 Having a baby is a joyous event.
 But, at times, new moms and dads can feel like they’re flying by the seat of their pants.
 Gain some financial peace of mind by doing some pre-baby financial planning.
 You’ll be taking your first steps on the right foot.

 Jan.
 26, 2022 • 5 min read